alnbvy/alnbvy/README.md

    - Computer vision

 - 🌱 Things I’m currently learning:
-   - Apache Spark, Tableau and Azure
+   - Apache Spark, PostgreSQL, Tableau and Azure

 - 👬 Looking forward to collaborate on:
    - Any data science or deep learning project